TradeTrust/documentation/docs/wallet/ui.md

 ---
-id: ropsten-setup
+id: via-ui
-title: Setting up Test Account on Etherem Test Network (Ropsten)
+title: Via UI
-sidebar_label: Test Account Setup
+sidebar_label: Via UI
 ---

 This guide will set you up on the Ethereum Test Network (Ropsten) so that you may interact with our web applications using the metamask plugin.